 The goal of the program was to help people with Intellectual and Developmental Disabilities learn how to live safely as they transition into independent living settings.
 The program was implemented in participants’ homes by experienced training teams.

 The pilot was a great success!
 The number of residential hazards in our participants’ homes was reduced and participant performance of all targeted fire safety skills increased significantly.
 At our initial assessment participants performed an average of only 32% of the essential steps of each skill.
 By the end of training this improved to 92%.
 At the three month follow-up it actually increased to 93%.

 In the words of one participant’s family:

-“Stephen went from not knowing how to implement fire safety for himself to actually scheduling his monthly practice routines…He now has the means to protect himself from fire in his home and to be safer in the kitchen.
+“Safe at Home was an excellent experience for my 25 year old son.
+[The Safe at Home trainers] were most adept at recognizing Stephen’s needs and adjusting their information for him to understand accordingly.
+Stephen now has the means to protect himself from fire in his home and to be safer in the kitchen.
 We would recommend this program to anyone who wants their adult children to be independent.”

 –parents of a Safe at Home participant